 Nearly 20 million people tune in each year to watch the Golden Globes awards ceremony honoring the best in film and American television.
 The organization, which generates over $50 million per year in advertising revenue, had a big problem with its website.
-Actually, they had several problems.
+Actually, they had several problems, so rebuilding the website became a priority.

 The most glaring issue was that, for three years in a row, the website had crashed during the award ceremony.
 The system, which was built on soon to be retired Drupal 6, was outdated and couldn’t handle a high volume of concurrent users accessing the website during peak events.